China train station attack risks driving ethnic wedge deeper

 With shocking images of slashed victims on the Internet, the high death toll and the distance from Xinjiang, the Kunming attack will provide a ready example for government leaders who stress the growing threat they say China faces.

-Experts say militant ideology does in part fuel the violence, but the level of organization has long been disputed.
+Experts say militant ideology does in part fuel the violence, but the level of organisation has long been disputed.

 "It certainly is the case that there is continued dispute of what exactly is the nature of the physical or armed conflict between separatist forces and the Chinese state," said Barry Sautman, a political scientist at the Hong Kong University of Science & Technology.

-"This may change some minds about the existence of terrorist organizations in China."
+"This may change some minds about the existence of terrorist organisations in China."

 "HATEFUL"